WAGT (TV): Acquisition by Gray, Media General lawsuit

 WAGT's last logo under Schurz Communications ownership and Media General's SSA/JSA.

 On September 14, 2015, Schurz announced that it would sell its broadcasting assets to Gray Television, owner of WRDW-TV.
 Gray announced that it would merge the two stations' operations and offer WAGT's broadcast spectrum during the FCC's upcoming spectrum incentive auction.
 Under normal conditions, Gray would not be able to own both stations.
-Not only are they the four highest-rated stations in the Augusta market, but Augusta only has five full-power stations—not enough to legally permit a duopoly in any case.
+Not only were they the four highest-rated stations in the Augusta market, but Augusta only had five full-power stations—not enough to legally permit a duopoly in any case.
 Gray requested a waiver of the FCC's duopoly rules to own the two stations temporarily until the completion of the auction later in 2016, but proposed to shut down WAGT entirely upon closure of the acquisition so it would not technically be operating more than one of the top four stations in the market.
 In January 2016, Gray filed for special temporary authority for WAGT to shut down its full-power signal so it could be replaced on the same technical facilities and UHF channel 30 by a recently acquired low-power station, WRDW-CD.
 Presumably, Gray planned to move NBC programming to WRDW-CD after the completion of the sale.

 The FCC approved the sale and Gray's waiver to the duopoly rules on February 12, 2016.
 However, the FCC ordered Gray to continue operating WAGT separately until the auction was complete, and not enter into any joint sales arrangements with WRDW or any other station.
 Upon the closing of the deal on February 16, 2016, Gray took control of WAGT; the Media General-produced newscasts were replaced by simulcasts of WRDW's newscasts.
 The same day, Gray issued a statement accusing WJBF of "[refusing] to agree to a smooth transition of personnel [from WAGT]", as WAGT's employees were employed by Media General due to the SSA.
-Media General, however, accused Gray of violating the shared services and joint sales agreements between WAGT and WJBF; the agreements, which last through 2020, stipulated that any future owner of WAGT had to maintain the agreements with WJBF.
+Media General, however, accused Gray of violating the shared services and joint sales agreements between WAGT and WJBF; the agreements, which lasted through 2020, stipulated that any future owner of WAGT had to maintain the agreements with WJBF.
 Media General believed that Gray was attempting to back out of the agreements by means of the spectrum auction.